mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Largest Issues

-- lack of a standardized approach for handling package versions
+- lack of a standardized approach for handling package versions used by a library or application
   - leading contenders are vgo and dep
 - lack of support for generic types
-  - needed for truly functional programming with generic functions like map, filter, and reduce
+  - needed for truly functional programming with generic functions like `map`, `filter`, and `reduce`
 - lack of support for immutable data types
+  - needed to provide guarantees that prevent accidental data mutations
+- arrow functions
+  - would provide more concise syntax and are expected in functional programming languages

 ## Annoyances